An Overview of How to Work with Fiberglass Over Foam

 You can use this composite to make virtually anything, from a vehicle body to a boat.
 The following description takes you step-by-step through a fiberglass/foam composite buildup of a vehicle body.
 To illustrate the process, we’ve included photos taken at various stages during the construction of Tri-Magnum; a high-performance three-wheeler for which plans are available on this site.
 The techniques, however, will work equally well in other applications.
 And Tri-Magnum plans include far more detail than is shown in this overview.

 If you want to go ahead with a custom project (not necessarily Tri-Magnum) and just want to know how to do it, the XR3 Hybrid plans-on-disc provides the greatest detail, plus an hour-long video showing how the fiberglass is applied and reinforced.
 (See the box at the bottom of this page.)
 If you’re planning a project in fiberglass/foam composite, the XR3 plans-on-disc will give you a much deeper understanding for minimal expense.
 Plans also cover hinge, fixture, and glazing design, which lets you design your own hinges and fixtures and correctly anchor them into the fiberglass.
 This composite process also works equally well for building a plug for a traditional fiberglass mold.
+Or you can order the video for instant download

 A Low-Cost and Forgiving Material